MicrosoftDocs/windows-dev-docs/hub/apps/design/input/pen-haptics.md

 With Windows 11, a new capability is being introduced that makes the digital pen experience even more natural and compelling: When using a pen that supports "haptic feedback", users can actually feel their pen interacting in a tactile manner with the user interface (UI) of an app.

 > [!NOTE]
-> When referring to this new feature, "haptic" is used throughout the developer APIs, while "tactile" is the friendly name presented to users for setting feedback preferences in Windows Settings.
+> When referring to this new feature, "haptic" is used throughout the developer APIs and related documentation, while "tactile" is the friendly name presented to users for setting feedback preferences in Windows Settings.

 Haptic feedback experiences supported in Windows 11 include *inking feedback* and *interaction feedback*: